 When Japan does reopen, I think it’ll be a trickle and only allow so many people in a day.
 As of April 10, 10,000 visa holders for nontourism are allowed into the country, which is up from 7,000 previously.

 We may still see restrictions throughout the country, such as closures, restricted entry (aka tricky to get into), and limited availability, for a while after the reopened borders.

 We’ll have to wait and see what happens.

 If you’re looking to visit the theme parks in 2023 in Japan, I recommend reading our article.

 Signs of Reopening

 In 2020, when Japan suddenly closed its borders, it left many people stranded both inside the country and outside.
 Including legal foreign residents.
-If, for some reason, COVID reaches another critical level after reopening borders, nothing stops the Government from suddenly shutting again.
+If for some reason, COVID reaches another critical level after reopening borders, nothing stops the Government from suddenly shutting down again.
 Keep that in mind when booking your eventual trip.

 It’s just going to continue to suck for a bit longer.
 Japan will be here when you’re ready to visit.
-We’ll be here too, ready to provide you with the best and updated information on how to experience the theme parks in Japan and the rest of Asia.
+We’ll be here too, ready to provide you with the best-updated information on how to experience the theme parks in Japan and the rest of Asia.